 His House is the best horror film I’ve seen this year.
 It might be the best horror film–or film period–I’ve seen in two or three years, or five.
 It is what happens when “prestige horror” meets relentless, capital-H Horror.
 It contains stellar dramatic acting and characters you want the best for and feel afraid for.
 It has slick, clever scares as well as more aggressive, terrifying imagery.
 It has shadows you might miss if you blink and full-on assaults from the decaying dead.
 It has manmade terrors and supernatural ones.
 It contains secrets and mysteries both ordinary and extraordinary.
-It tells a story that could be told without supernatural elements; it contains supernatural elements the enhance an already compelling story.
+It tells a story that could be told without supernatural elements; it contains supernatural elements that enhance an already compelling story.

 I don’t even know what to do besides gush.
 I’m trying to remember the last time I felt quite this way about any movie and I think the last time was City of God.
 I’ve loved a lot of movies but this joins a select few on a beyond-loved level.
 Writing this minutes after it has concluded, I feel like I’ve been struck by lightning.